open-AIMS/ADRIAIndicators.jl/paper/paper.md

 -   **Relative Cover**: Calculates the relative cover per location by summing over functional groups and size classes.
 -   **Relative Location Taxonomy Cover**: Calculates the relative cover for each location and functional group by aggregating size classes.
 -   **Relative Taxonomy Cover**: Calculates the relative cover for each functional group, summed up across all locations.
 -   **LTMP Cover**: Calculates the coral cover for each location relative to total reef area.
-More comparable to Long Term Monitoring Program (LTMP) results the relative cover.
+More comparable to Long Term Monitoring Program (LTMP) results than the relative cover metrics.
 -   **LTMP Location Taxonomy Cover**: Calculates the coral cover for each location and functional group relative to total reef area.
-More comparable to LTMP results the relative cover.
+More comparable to LTMP results than the relative cover metrics.
 -   **LTMP Taxonomy Cover**: Calculates the coral cover for each functional groups relative to total reef area.
-More comparable to LTMP results the relative cover.
+More comparable to LTMP results than the relative cover metrics.
 -   **Relative Juveniles**: Calculates the relative coral cover composed of juvenile corals.
 -   **Relative Location Taxonomy Juveniles**: Calculates the relative cover of juvenile corals for each location and functional group.
 -   **Relative Taxonomy Juveniles**: Calculates the relative cover of juvenile corals for each functional group, summed up across all locations.